privacyshore/privacygate-woocommerce/README.md

 You will then need to go to your WordPress administration Plugins page, and activate the plugin.

-## Configuring Coinbase Commerce
+## Configuring PrivacyGate

-You will need to set up an account on [Coinbase Commerce].
+You will need to set up an account on [PrivacyGate].

-Within the WordPress administration area, go to the WooCommerce > Settings > Payments page and you will see Coinbase in the table of payment gateways.
+Within the WordPress administration area, go to the WooCommerce > Settings > Payments page and you will see privacygate in the table of payment gateways.

 Clicking the Manage button on the right hand side will take you into the settings page, where you can configure the plugin for your store.

-**Note: If you are running version of WooCommerce older than 3.4.x your Coinbase Commerce tab will be underneath the WooCommerce > Settings > Checkout tab**
+**Note: If you are running version of WooCommerce older than 3.4.x your PrivacyGate tab will be underneath the WooCommerce > Settings > Checkout tab**

 ## Settings

 ### Enable / Disable

-Turn the Coinbase Commerce payment method on / off for visitors at checkout.
+Turn the PrivacyGate payment method on / off for visitors at checkout.

 ### Title